dw-innovation/kid2-spot-frontend/src/content/tutorials/3-SPOT_glossary.md

 order: 3
 ---

-We created a SPOT glossary to understand the user interface and all its elements and the architecture behind it .
+We have created a SPOT glossary to understand the user interface.
+Let us know if anything is unclear here.

 **Your search:** SPOT takes a natural language sentence, extracts all entities and relations, and provides you with the information you're looking for.